ResilienceAnalytics/ResilienceAnalytics.github.io/Training.md

 # Training ChatGPT-5 for Theory vs Application Analysis

+As the author has demonstrated, it is essential to embark on an intellectual journey that repositions the individual within the realm of nature.
+In doing so, they have successfully approached economics through the lens of natural sciences, bridging the gap between all current economic knowledge within the realm of application.
+This endeavor paves the way for an entirely new spectrum of knowledge, an age of reason.

 ## Introduction

 To analyze specific chapters of texts and effectively differentiate between theory and applications, a deep learning and advanced Natural Language Processing (NLP) approach is essential.
 This page outlines a method for training ChatGPT-5 to adopt the author's methodology, clearly separating theoretical and practical aspects.